jpuritz/dDocent/tutorials/Reference Assembly Tutorial.md

 Let's start by examining how the dDocent pipeline assembles RAD data.

-First, we are going to create a set of uniq reads with counts for each individuals
+First, we are going to create a set of unique reads with counts for each individual
 ```bash
 ls *.F.fq.gz > namelist
 sed -i'' -e 's/.F.fq.gz//g' namelist